William Lyon Mackenzie Collegiate Institute: MaCS Program

 The MaCS Program began in 1985; it offers enriched English, Mathematics, Science and Technology courses for advanced students.
 Students applying for the MaCS Program must undertake an entrance exam and complete a comprehensive application package.
 The MaCS Program begins at grade nine and runs until grade twelve.
 Students may apply in grade 8 for a spot in the grade 9 class.
 Students may also apply in grade 9 for a spot in the grade 10 class, although for a reduced number of spots.
 A significant number of the school's students are part of the MaCS Program - there are 90 positions for students joining the MaCS program in grade nine.
 The acceptance rate for the MaCS program was 12.8% for the 2018–2019 school year.
 Students in the MaCS program can take Advanced Placement exams and start computer science courses in grade nine, which is a field that is normally not available until grade ten.
 The MaCS program was one of the first enriched math, science and technology programs created for secondary school students.
-Marc Garneau Collegiate Institute's TOPS program is similar.
-Bloor Collegiate Institute has also developed a similar TOPS program in recent years.
+Marc Garneau Collegiate Institute's TOPS program is similar, as well as the TOPS program at Bloor Collegiate Institute.